sathomas/jsDataV.is/src/text/ch4/04-word-clouds.md

 ### Step 3: Add the Required Markup

 The wordcloud2 library can build its graphics either using the <span class="smcp">HTML</span> `<canvas>` interface or in pure <span class="smcp">HTML</span>.
 As we've seen with many graphing libraries, `<canvas>` is a convenient interface for creating graphic elements.
 For word clouds, however, there aren't many benefits to using `<canvas>`.
-Native <span class="smcp">HTML</span>, on the other hand, let's use all the standard <span class="smcp">HTML</span> tools (such as <span class="smcp">CSS</span> style sheets or JavaScript event handling).
+Native <span class="smcp">HTML</span>, on the other hand, lets us use all the standard <span class="smcp">HTML</span> tools (such as <span class="smcp">CSS</span> stylesheets or JavaScript event handling).
 That's the approach we'll take in this example.
 When using native <span class="smcp">HTML</span>, we do have to make sure that the containing element has a `position: relative` style, because wordcloud2 relies on that when placing the words in their proper location in the cloud.
 You can see in line 8 below that we've set that style inline.

 ``` {.html .numberLines .line-8}
 <!DOCTYPE html>